trueos/trueos-docs/trueos-handbook/preinstall.rst

 |trueos| is now ready to be installed into the virtual machine.
 Highlight the virtual machine and click on the green :guilabel:`Start` icon.
-A window will open indicating the virtual machine is starting.
+A window opens, indicating the virtual machine is starting.
 If a DVD is inserted, it should audibly spin and the machine will start to boot into the installation program.
 If it does not or if using an ISO stored on the hard disk, press :kbd:`F12` to select the boot device when the message to do so appears, then press :kbd:`c` to boot from